Amsterdam/amsterdam-app-frontend/.docs/build.md

 #### Notes/gotchas

-- *Specifying an exact version is not recommended on Microsoft-Hosted agents*: Amsterdam-App-Frontend builds will show this warning due to the pinned Ruby version.
+- *Specifying an exact version is not recommended on Microsoft-Hosted agents*: aapp_app_mobile builds will show this warning due to the pinned Ruby version.
 We can safely ignore these warnings: the version is pinned intentionally to match our local development environment.
 This will prevent potential version mismatch warnings/errors with the version in the lock file.

 ### Releases